napari/docs/docs/developers/architecture/magicgui_type_reg.md

 {func}`~magicgui.type_map.register_type`. `napari` registers
 a number of types, additionally specifying, where appropriate:

-* widget type for a parameter type
+* widget type for the parameter type
 * function for updating inputs for the widget
-* return callbacks, for return types
+* return callback, for return types

 This enables `magicgui` widgets to be easily created via type hints.